KarimHamidi/SDSC_10_22/README.md

 ```

 ## code structure:
- all import are listed in : neeed_imports.py
+ all import are listed in :
+ neeed_imports.py
- functions are defined in : functions.py
+ functions are defined in :
+ functions.py
- data manipulation : data_prep.py
+ data manipulation :
+ data_prep.py
- these py files are executed within main.py
+ these py files are executed within:
+ main.py